World Fellowship Center: Ecology

 Fauna include several species of rodents such as eastern gray squirrel (Sciurus carolinensis) and eastern chipmunk (Tamias striatus).
 Amphibians such as the toad (genus Bufo), spring peeper (Pseudacris crucifer) and bullfrog (Lithobates catesbeianus), and reptiles such as a few species of snake have been observed.
-Numerous passerine and songbirds such as the titmouse (Baeolophus bicolor), purple finch (Haemorhous purpureus), black-capped chickadee (Poecile atricapillus), jays/crows (family Corvidae), wren (family Troglodytidae), kinglet (family Regulidae), warbler (family Parulidae), dove (family Columbidae), woodpecker (family Picidae) and thrush (family Turdidae) have been spotted.
+Numerous passerine and songbirds such as the titmouse (Baeolophus bicolor), purple finch (Haemorhous purpureus), red-eyed vireo (Vireo olivaceus), black-capped chickadee (Poecile atricapillus), jays/crows (family Corvidae), wren (family Troglodytidae), kinglet (family Regulidae), warbler (family Parulidae), dove (family Columbidae), woodpecker (family Picidae) and thrush (family Turdidae) have been spotted.
 Birds of prey encountered include owls, especially the barred owl (Strix varia), and hawks (mostly genus Buteo).
 Throughout the day, but most frequently during the crepuscular and pre-dawn hours, the trill and tremolo of the common loon (Gavia immer) can be heard on the pond.
 Far less frequently encountered, but occasionally reported, are sights of black bear (Ursus americanus), North American porcupine (Erethizon dorsatum), white-tailed deer (Odocoileus virginianus), common raccoon (Procyon lotor), fisher (Pekania pennanti) and moose (Alces alces).

-Fungi commonly encountered on site include several species of Amanita (family Amanitaceae), Hydnum (family Hydnaceae), milk-caps (genus Lactarius) and a variety of other genera, prominent among which include Cortinarius, Leccinum, Collybia, Hericium, Clavulina, Russula, and Suillus.
-Some of these are known to be edible (such as chicken-of-the-woods Laetiporus sulphureus) and have been included in the fungal foray late in the season.
+Fungi commonly encountered on site include several species of Amanita (family Amanitaceae), Hydnum (family Hydnaceae), milk-caps (genus Lactarius) and a variety of other genera, prominent among which include Cortinarius, Leccinum, Lepiota, Fomitopsis, Collybia, Hericium, Clavulina, Russula, and Suillus.
+Some of these are known to be edible (such as chicken-of-the-woods Laetiporus sulphureus) and have been included in annual 'fungal forays' led by a trained mycologist.

 In August 2019, 400 of World Fellowship's 455 acres were officially put into a conservation easement through the local Upper Saco Valley Land Trust (named after Kit Schmauch, who originally had the vision to do so) to ensure that they will remain undeveloped indefinitely.